 We took a day tour from Paris to Versailles and we HIGHLY recommend you take a guided tour as well.
 The palace of Versailles is ONE of the busiest and most visited palaces in Europe.
 We took an early tour (arrived at 08:30 am) and the palace complex was packed.
 We had to wait for our guide to get us the tickets to get in to the Palace courtyard – without a guided tour, we would be waiting FOREVER.

 Here is a guided tour that we recommend.
-It is a half day tour, so you can return to Paris in the afternoon and spend the evening there or take a full day tour to Versailles and Giverny.
+It is a half-day tour, so you can return to Paris in the afternoon and spend the evening there or take a full day tour to Versailles and Giverny.

 If you would like a private tour to Versailles, here is a great option.
 You will be arriving in Versailles in an AC car and will be provided with a guided tour of the palace and gardens.

 Once you arrive and gain entry to the palace, you will be guided to different rooms.
-Your guide will provide you with brief history of each room, the architecture and other stories of the French royalty.
+Your guide will provide you with a brief history of each room, the architecture and other stories of the French royalty.
 You will definitely hear about Louis IX and why he decided to move the royal residence to Versailles, how the palace was built and what led to the French Revolution and the ousting of the monarchy from their beloved Versailles palace back to Paris.

-When you explore the interiors of the palace, you will be in a small group of 5-7 people only, so ask questions and learn about the French history.
+When you explore the interiors of the palace, you will be in a small group of 5-7 people only, so ask questions and learn about French history.

 After your guided tour of the palace, spend some time at the palace gardens (Jardins du Chateau de Versailles).
 They are beautifully curated and are awesome for taking photos.
 There are washrooms located inside the palace and outside at the gardens for patrons to use.
 The palace complex also has a café (we had some lattes and smores), gift and souvenir store inside.

-At Versailles itself, you can also take wine tours or explore some lesser known estates like the Grand Trianon and Marie-Antoinette’s Estate.
+At Versailles itself, you can also take wine tours or explore some lesser-known estates like the Grand Trianon and Marie-Antoinette’s Estate.
 Here is a full day tour of Versailles with palace guided tour and visit to the Estates and lunch

 Paris Sightseeing Map – Paris 4 day Itinerary

 This 4 day Paris Itinerary is designed in a way that you can explore each day independently of each other.
-So you only have 1-2 days, pick Day 1 (best of Paris) and may be Day 3 (Montmartre) or a day trip.
+So you only have 1-2 days, pick Day 1 (best of Paris) and maybe Day 3 (Montmartre) or a day trip.
 Only three days in Paris – leave out the day trip.
 If its only ONE day and this is your first visit, then for sure do the Day 1.
 All these Paris tourist spots, by day, are located close to each other, so you can cover them easily in a day – as outlined.